 Contribution receivable are unconditional promises to give that are recognized as contributions when the promise is received.
 Contribution receivable that are expected to be collected in less than one year are reported at net realizable value.
 Contributions receivable that are expected to be collected in more than one year are recorded at fair value at the date of the promise.
 That fair value is computed using a present value technique applied to anticipated cash flows.
 Amortization of the resulting discount is recognized as additional contributions revenue.
 The Society uses the allowance method to determine uncollectible contributions when deemed necessary.
-The allowance is based on prior years' experience and management's analysis of specific accounts.
+The allowance is based on historical loss experience, current conditions, and reasonable and supportable forecasts affecting the collectability of these receivables.